 Darby is a somewhat small borough located in the state of Pennsylvania.
 With a population of 10,687 people and three constituent neighborhoods, Darby is the 95th largest community in Pennsylvania.
-Darby has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Darby was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Darby is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Darby is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Darby who work in office and administrative support (12.54%), healthcare suport services (12.46%), and personal care services (10.55%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Darby is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Darby is a borough of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Darby who work in healthcare suport services (11.77%), office and administrative support (11.11%), and personal care services (8.93%).

 Darby is a somewhat ethnically-diverse borough.
 The people who call Darby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Darby residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Darby include Irish, African, Italian, and Other Subsaharan African.
+Important ancestries of people in Darby include Irish, Italian, African, and German.